OvercastNetwork/docs.oc.tc/guides/xml_conventions.md

     </map>

 ##### 2.2 The Protocol
-All maps being added to the repository should use the most up to date protocol.
+All newly submitted maps must use the `1.4.0` protocol or above.

 ##### 2.3 Authors and Contributors
 An author using a uuid definition should have an inline comment to denote the players IGN.